 Bulgaria Celebrates National Liberation Day

-Bulgaria celebrates on March 3rd its National Holiday, marking the 136th anniversary of its liberation from five centuries of Ottoman yoke.
+Bulgaria celebrates Tuesday the country's National Holiday, March 3rd and the 131st anniversary of its Liberation from five centuries of Ottoman dominance.

 On 3 March 1878, the Peace Treaty of San Stefano (a tiny town near Istanbul) between Russia and the Ottoman Empire was signed, bringing Bulgaria back to the political map.

-With a Parliamentary Decree from 1990, March 3 was included in the list of Bulgaria's official holidays.
+With a Parliamentary Decree from 1990, March 3 was included in the list of Bulgaria's official holiday.